 OUT OF AFRICA follows the memoirs of Danish author Karen Blixen, who wrote about her 17 years in Kenya, at the time a British colony.
-Under her pseudonym Isak Dinesen, in 1937 came the 416 pages of “Out Of Africa”, and later in 1960, when she was 76, a shorter memoir, 4 stories totaling 144 pages titled “Shadows On The Grass”. *
+In 1937, under her pseudonym Isak Dinesen came the 416 pages of “Out Of Africa”; later in 1960, when she was 76, she delivered a shorter memoir, 4 stories totaling 144 pages titled “Shadows On The Grass”. *

 “There’s country there you ought to see… it won’t last long now.”

 In 1913, well-off 28-year-old Karen Blixen (Meryl Streep) moves from Denmark to the Ngong Hills, outside the bustling frontier town of Nairobi, Kenya.
 By the time she returned to Denmark in 1931 she’d been married & divorced to a ne’re do-well Baron, Bror von Blixen (Klaus Maria Brandauer), run a coffee plantation, won over the native Kikuyu tribesmen, delivered supplies to soldiers fighting on the ‘African front’ of WW1, battled lions, endured syphilis, and had a passionate affair with enigmatic hunter-guide Denys Finch Hatton, played by Robert Redford.

 “It’s an odd feeling, farewell.
 There is such envy in it.
 Men go off to be tested, for courage.
 And if we’re tested at all, it’s for patience, for doing without, for how well we can endure loneliness.”